 Winter Wildlife Tracking Institute

-This winter-long tracking intensive in Central Vermont will meet in-person monthly for full-day field sessions in January, February, and March, plus additional virtual gatherings between field days.
-Field days may include short, socially-distanced indoor classroom sessions to review technical materials and examine specimens.
+This winter-long intensive will meet in-person monthly for full-day field sessions in January, February, and March, plus two virtual gatherings between field days.

-Continuing Education and Professional Development: This course qualifies for 32 hours of Professional Development credit and/or CEUs.
+Continuing Education and Professional Development: This course qualifies for 30 hours of Professional Development credit and/or CEUs.
 Certificates available upon request.
-Please inquire for graduate course credit.

 About the Instructors

-“I’ve been learning from the natural world for the better part of two decades.
-After growing up in New England, I spent my early adulthood wandering the US southwest, always with a field guide in my backpack.
-In 2011, I moved to Central Vermont, a couple hours north of my childhood home.
-Since then, I’ve focused intently on building a mutualistic relationship with the natural world, primarily through wildlife tracking, natural history, and herbalism.
-I also have a deep passion for making traditional crafts with wild-harvested materials.
-I hold a Cybertracker Level III certification in Track and Sign.
-In addition to running Fox Paw, I am a lead instructor at the wildlife tracking apprenticeship at White Pine Programs in southern Maine.”
+“I’ve been learning from the natural world for the last twenty years.
+After growing up in New England, I spent my early adulthood wandering the US southwest, always with a field guide in my backpack, searching to make connection to the landscape by learning about my wild kin.
+In 2011, I moved to Vermont, a couple hours north of my childhood home.
+I run the Fox Paw School, where I focus on teaching people to build a mutualistic relationship with the natural world, through deep observation of and relationship with the land.
+I hold Cybertracker Level III certifications in both Track & Sign and Trailing, and spend my free time hunting, fishing, listening to bird song, and making traditional crafts.”